 Now that you’ve pretty much automated everything you can automate, you’ll need to create a system that allows you to stay in touch with real-time conversation.

 Track what people are saying via SproutSocial’s Discovery ‘Smart Search’ tool where you can find conversations to join and people to engage with by searching for keywords related to your business or industry.
 Or consider using something like Mention, where you can monitor in real-time and make sure you’re not missing anything published on the web and social networks.

-9. Keep an eye on analytics and adjust accordingly
+9. Keep an eye on the analytics and adjust accordingly

 Buffer, for example, provides fantastic insights into the things you tweet or update on Facebook, LinkedIn and Google+.
-With Twitter, it will show you how many times your post got retweeted, how many people favourited it, how many times you were mentioned and how many clicks that post resulted in.
-You’ll instantly be able to understand what content your audience especially loves, so you can share more of that in future.
+With Twitter, it will show you how many times your post got retweeted, how many people favourited it, how many times you were mentioned, and how many clicks that post resulted in.
+You’ll instantly be able to understand what content your audience especially loves so that you can share more of that in future.

 10. Automate your marketing processes

 Ok, so you’ve got your content sorted.
-And you’re effectively tracking conversation.
+And you’re effectively tracking conversations.
 But what about your overall social media marketing processes?
-By this we mean any new leads or customer service issues that might arise on social media that you’ll want to address when you’ve got time.
+By this, we mean any new leads or customer service issues that might arise on social media that you’ll want to address when you’ve got time.

 IFTTT has 38 recipes for the Small Business Owner which might help to automate things.
-And there are plenty more options that help you stay on top of what’s happening across all your social platforms.
+There are plenty more options that help you stay on top of what’s happening across all your social platforms.

 A final word